mjakeman/kemu-kupu/wiki/mjak923-log.md

 I also added some simple styling to the main menu, colouring it a turquoise blue and adding white-outlined buttons that mostly reflect the initial design.
 There are no animations, transitions, or hover/focus states implemented at this time.

+Next, I created two new views for topic selection and topic previewing.
+I added some basic styling but quickly ran into problems with namespacing css selectors, and having breakages in other parts of the application.
+After discussing with Jordan, I decided to split the CSS files into one master stylesheet plus several view stylesheets (representing one view, or a few related views).

+I also had to rework how stylesheets apply styles regarding the "root" style class.
+I opted to remove all manual mentions of this class and just style the scene root.
+One consequence was that padding was broken.
+I added a "container" style class to rectify this.